seegg/Barebone-state-management/README.md

 ```
 ## Conditional updates
-`useStore` also accepts an additional function to check if the local
+The `useStore` hook also accepts an additional function to check if the local
 state should be updated when the store is updated.
-This can be
+This can be use to avoid
-use to avoid unnecessary rerenders.
+unnecessary rerenders.

 The check is done when the store is updating.
 The new state and
 the old state is pass into the function as the first and second argument.